WATSON 462 (Metoprolol 50 mg)

 Pill imprint WATSON 462 has been identified as Metoprolol tartrate 50 mg.

-Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; benign essential tremor; migraine prevention (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; benign essential tremor; angina pectoris prophylaxis (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - WATSON 462

 - 8.00 mm

 - Drug Class: